 “Palmetto with Flowers” by Jamie von Herndon

-This year, Swansea, SC artist Jamie von Herndon’s sculpture entitled “Palmetto with Flowers” was selected.
-The sculpture embraces the theme for this year’s selection, “South Carolina Strong”, a nod to the resilience, strength, and unity of South Carolinians during the tragedy at Emanuel AME Church in Charleston and the 2015 statewide flooding.
+Swansea, SC artist Jamie von Herndon’s sculpture entitled “Palmetto with Flowers” was selected for the 2016 addition to the Mauldin Public Art Trail.
+The sculpture embraces the theme, “South Carolina Strong”, a nod to the resilience, strength, and unity of South Carolinians during the tragedy at Emanuel AME Church in Charleston and the 2015 statewide flooding.